 One of the glaring differences between Invisalign and metal braces is their appearance.
 In this category, Invisalign will win every time.
 The aligners are virtually undetectable as compared to the more noticeable metal braces.

-However, there are ceramic braces that have been introduced to enhance the aesthetic appeal of traditional braces.
+However, there are ceramic braces have been introduced to enhance the aesthetic appeal of traditional braces.
 They are made from clear or tooth-colored brackets.
 They are less noticeable than their predecessors.

 Braces have been the go-to option for decades.
 One of the things that make Invisalign effective is that our dentist is the only one who can remove them.
 This means that you will have them on for 24 hours a day, every day, for the entire duration of the treatment.